Alison is a poor metaboliser for CYP2C19

 You then go to low back pain within TreatGx to find the medication options for her, remembering to add in Citalopram to the medications list.

-You note the advice about gastro-protection (Gastro-protection is advised due to increased bleeding risk from both SSRIs and NSAIDs).
-You prescribe Ibuprofen 200mg TIQ and Lansoprazole 15mg daily.
+You note the advice about gastroprotection (a PPI is advised due to increased gastrointestinal bleeding risk with the use of both a SSRI and NSAID).
+You prescribe Ibuprofen 200mg TID and Lansoprazole 15mg daily.

 – Click here to create your account.